webmachinelearning/webnn-native/examples/SqueezeNet/README.md

 > out/Release/SqueezeNet -h

 Example Options:
     -h                        Print this message.
     -i "<path>"               Required.
 Path to an image.
     -m "<path>"               Required.
 Path to the .npy files with trained weights/biases.
     -l "<layout>"             Optional.
 Specify the layout: "nchw" or "nhwc".
 The default value is "nchw".
     -n "<integer>"            Optional.
 Number of iterations.
 The default value is 1, and should not be less than 1.
-    -d "<device>"           Optional.
-Specify a target device: "cpu" or "gpu" or "default" to infer on.
+    -d "<device preference>"  Optional.
+Specify a preferred kind of device: "default" or "gpu" or "cpu" to infer on.
+The default value is "default".
+    -p "<power preference>"   Optional.
+Specify a preference as related to power consumption: "default" or "high-performance" or "lower-power".
 The default value is "default".
 ```

 ## Example Output